Altuve’s HR in 9th sends Astros to World Series over Yankees

 Washington is seeking its first championship in the 51-season history of the Montreal Expos/Nationals franchise.
 The original Washington Senators won their only championship for the nation’s capital in 1924 and last reached the World Series in 1933 before becoming the Minnesota Twins for the 1961 season.

-Gary Sánchez had an RBI single in the second and Urshela homered in the fourth.
+Gary Sánchez had an RBI single in the second and Urshela homered in the fourth for the Yankees.

 Alex Bregman gave the Astros an insurance run with an RBI on a forceout in the sixth inning.